davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/testing.md

 The application client/server-based integration test class extend STDG’s `org.springframework.data.gemfire.tests.integration.ForkingClientServerIntegrationTestsSupport` class.
-This ensures that all {pivotal-gemfire-name} objects and resources are properly cleaned up after the test class runs.
+This ensures that all VMware GemFire objects and resources are properly cleaned up after the test class runs.
 In addition, it coordinates the client and server components of the test (for example connecting the client to the server using a random port).